Table of Contents

 Basically, you can take a deeper dive at the look and backend functionality of each Getwid block in this Getwid review, which is completely built around the Getwid Base theme.
 The featured examples will give you the idea of the theme styles, brand colors choice, layouts, iconography and the overall design concept.

 The obvious benefit of choosing the Getwid Base theme over the Getwid plugin is the out-of-the-box design handcrafted specifically for Getwid blocks.
-This means that opting for Getwid Base you are supposed to experience much less work-around with alignments, color settings, font choices, button setup, etc.
+This means that by opting for Getwid Base you are supposed to experience much less work-around with alignments, color settings, font choices, button setup, etc.

 Furthermore, thanks to the demo data archive the theme ships with, you’ll be able to get started without a need to hunch over your keyboard for hours.
 The sample data package ensures that all professional content blocks are already pre-built, pre-selected, pre-installed, etc.; and all the rest of these sweet “pre-s” are going to speed up your customization workflow after the theme is installed and activated.

-You can check out Getwid Base demo to see what demo data will result in after the import process is finished – and just imagine you’re replacing all those texts, icons, images, logo and the rest of things with your own content via the visual Gutenberg editor.
-It’s quite a fun!
+You can check out Getwid Base demo to see what demo data will result in after the import process is finished – and just imagine you’re replacing all those texts, icons, images, logo, and the rest of things with your own content via the visual Gutenberg editor.
+It’s quite fun!

 Of course, since the theme is fully Gutenberg optimized, you can totally reposition or delete the elements, completely alter the color scheme and give your website a different look and feel to reflect your brand identity.

-Since you already know all the ins and outs of the Getwid plugin, there is just one thing left to do in this quick theme overview – revise general design and customization aspects of Getwid Base.
+Since you already know all the ins and outs of the Getwid plugin, there is just one thing left to do in this quick theme overview – revise the general design and customization aspects of Getwid Base.